-Custom fields allow you to collect extra information about your contacts, such as Name, Age, Sex, Country, etc. You can create as many custom fields as you like and you can use them in the content of your newsletter.
+Custom fields allow you to collect extra information about your contacts, such as First Name, Last Name, Mailing Address, etc. You can create as many custom fields as you like and you can use them in the content of your newsletter.

 Custom fields need to be created before you create your subscription form as they are included as fields that can be filled in by your web site visitors along with their email address.
 More on this later.

 To create a custom field, click the “View Custom Fields” option under the “Contact Lists” tab.

 Step 3.
 Add/import contacts

 Before you can send a newsletter you need someone to send it to.
 In step 1 we created a contact list.
 In this step we will look at 3 different ways you can add contacts to your contact list:

 If you already have a list of contacts in a file on your computer, you can upload that file into the system and add the contacts to your new contact list.
 To start, you will need to export your contact list from your other mailing program.
 You should export your contact list into a CSV (comma separated value) file.
 A CSV file will contain a list of your contacts details in a line-by-line format, such as:

 [email protected],Inboxing Expert,Y,20230101 [email protected],Segmentation Master,Y,20231014 [email protected],Email Emperor,Y,20220706

 Move your mouse over the “Contacts” tab and click the “Import Contacts” option, as shown below: